haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

-    NOTE: This blog entry was orginally published at https://labs.imaginea.com/post/how-to-measure-topic-coherence/ Location, and republished here with permission.
+    NOTE: This blog entry was originally published at https://labs.imaginea.com/post/how-to-measure-topic-coherence/ Location, and republished here with permission.